MaciejSzreder/shortf/f.md

 ```

 #### recursion
-There is `self` variable in `f` body containing curently created function.
+There is `self` variable in `f` body containing currently created function.
 It can be use to preform recursion.
 ```lua
 local gcd = f'a,b'[[
 	a==0